Alice Walbridge Gulick: Career

 While in the United States, Gulick spoke at the annual meeting of the New Haven Branch of the Woman's Board of Missions in 1883.
 In 1894, she wrote an essay about the Hawaiian Islands for The Review of Reviews.

 Personal life

-In 1872, Alice E. Walbridge married Rev. Thomas Lafon Gulick, the son of missionary Peter Johnson Gulick.
+In 1872, Alice E. Walbridge married Rev. Thomas Lafon Gulick, the son of missionaries Peter Johnson Gulick and Fanny Hinckley Thomas Gulick.
 His was a large family of missionaries, including naturalist J. T. Gulick, educator Alice Gordon Gulick, physicians Luther Halsey Gulick Sr. and Luther Gulick Jr., and educator Sidney Gulick.

 Alice E. W. Gulick was widowed when Thomas died in Kenya in 1904.
 She retired from her work in 1908, returned to Hawaii in 1909, and she died there in 1911, aged 67 years.
 Her grave is with her husband's family's graves, in the Kawaiahaʻo Church cemetery in Honolulu, Hawaii.